What's in the Bush? — The Tea Journal · Himali Cup

 Bannockburn estate · Quality over yield

-- Strikingly crisp, bright, and refreshing, carrying notes of fresh green almonds and sweet spring meadows.
+Developed for quality and resilience in Himalayan growing conditions.
+Strikingly crisp, bright and refreshing — fresh green almonds and sweet spring meadows.

 P312